 A critical skill for Kindergarteners is sorting.
-It is a great way to tell who really understand a concept and who does not.
+It is a great way to tell who really understands a concept and who does not.
 I always say, doing a sort on paper is a way to help learners sort their minds.
 These sorts are great for sorting minds and come in a variety of skills.

 The first type of sort is for letters and numbers.
 This is a sort we would do fairly early in the school year.
 I always smile when we do initial assessments and hear the little “l” read as a number “1.”
-I always teach that we read letters and we count numbers.
+I always teach that we read letters and count numbers.

 An additional way to sort could be letters and words.
-Once my learners master numbers and letters, this a a great sort to work on.
+Once my learners master numbers and letters, this is a great sort to work on.
 Letters can be put together in specific orders to make words.